morion4000/reindex/README.md

 # REFund
-## Unmanaged crypto retirement fund
+## Unmanaged crypto retirement index fund

-**Edge over competation**: The advantage of the index is that it generates income on the collateral (via yield farming & loans on Compound) and it doesn't require active management.
+**Edge over competation**: The advantage of the index fund is that it generates income on the collateral (via yield farming & loans on Compound) and it doesn't require active management.

 Scenarios: https://docs.google.com/spreadsheets/d/1jm3khbI_Ms_CZUIN42JXywlw5LTgBV8zSjcSZcc98hM